yousefelassal/quote-cron/README.md

 > This is why I loved technology: if you used it right, it could give you power and privacy.

 > One today is worth two tomorrows.

+> My motto was always to keep swinging.
+Whether I was in a slump or feeling badly or having trouble off the field, the only thing to do was keep swinging.